Morwenn/cpp-sort/docs/Sorters.md

 | n           | n log n     | n log n log log n | n           | No          | Bidirectional |
 | n           | n log n     | n log n           | log² n      | No          | Bidirectional |

-Vergesort is a [*Runs*-adaptive](https://github.com/Morwenn/cpp-sort/wiki/Measures-of-presortedness#runs) algorithm (including descending runs) as long as the size of those runs is greater than *n / log n*; when the runs are smaller, it falls back to another sorting algorithm to sort them (pdqsort for random-access iterators, QuickMergeSort otherwise).
+Vergesort is a [*Runs*-adaptive](https://github.com/Morwenn/cpp-sort/wiki/Measures-of-presortedness#runs) algorithm (including descending runs) as long as the size of those runs is greater than *n / log n*; when the runs are smaller, it falls back to another sorting algorithm to sort them (pdqsort for random-access iterators, QuickMergesort otherwise).

 Vergesort's complexity is bound either by its optimization layer or by the fallback sorter's complexity:
 * When it doesn't find big runs, the complexity is bound by the fallback sorter: depending on the category of iterators you can refer to the tables of either `pdq_sorter` or `quick_merge_sorter`.